North Korea tests an ICBM with a range to strike the whole of the United States - ExBulletin

 North Korea tests an ICBM with a range to strike the whole of the United States

-SEOUL, South Korea — North Korea fired an intercontinental ballistic missile that landed near Japanese waters on Friday in its second major weapons test this month that showed potential capability to deliver nuclear strikes on anything. the American continent.
+SEOUL, South Korea (AP) North Korea fired an intercontinental ballistic missile that landed near Japanese waters on Friday in its second major weapons test this month that showed potential capability to deliver nuclear strikes throughout the Americas.

+While it’s unclear whether North Korea has any functioning nuclear missiles, some experts say Friday’s launch involved its longest-range missile, which is still under development and is designed to carry multiple nuclear warheads. to overcome US missile defense systems.

 The United States quickly condemned the launch and pledged to take all necessary measures to ensure the security of its territory and its allies South Korea and Japan.
 Vice President Kamala Harris met with leaders from those countries and Australia, Canada and New Zealand who are attending a regional forum in Bangkok to discuss the launch.